Tuizi/tuizi.github.io/dailyperf/tests/off_events/test.md

   keydown: Array[1]
 }
 ```
-The same method is binded 6 times on the body, so when I click, the same method is called **6 times**!
+The same method is binded 6 times on the body, so when I click, this method is called **6 times**!

 So what is really happening when we forgot to clean after us when coding, and the impact on performance in a SPA?